 What Do The Statistics Say?

-Of course, fully on-site personnel experience these encounters roughly twice as frequently (54%) as do exclusively remote workers (28%).
-Hybrid workers (48%) report having these interactions almost as frequently as fully on-site workers, however, rather than in the middle.
-Talking politics at work is more common among individuals employed in male-dominated industries (52%) than in female-dominated industries (42%), as well as in industries with gender parity (43%).
+Of course, full-time on-site employees have these encounters about twice as frequently (54%) as remote employees (28%).
+Hybrid employees (48%) report having these encounters almost as frequently as on-site employees.
+Politics at work is much more likely for employees in occupations with a male-dominant labor force (52%) than a female-dominant labor force (42%) and in fields with gender equality (43%).

 What Are the Benefits of Discussing Politics at Work?